Open-Health-Manager/standard-patient-health-record-ig/temp/pages/_includes/datastorage.md

 #### File Extensions

-- Files contain personal health information using Fast Healthcare Interoperability Resources SHOULD be saved with a `.fhir` extension.
+- Files contain patient health information using Fast Healthcare Interoperability Resources SHOULD be saved with a `.fhir` extension.
 Such files may include multiple FHIR resources, as is typical in a Bundle resource.
 - Files that contain only a single record (or single type of record) MAY be saved with a file extension of the resource type.
 For example:  `.Observation.fhir`

 #### Compression

-Files contianing personal health information MAY be zipped, with either a `.fhir.zip` or `.fhir.gz` extension.
+Files contianing patient health information MAY be zipped, with either a `.fhir.zip` or `.fhir.gz` extension.
 When using compression, systems SHOULD use the [DEFLATE](https://en.wikipedia.org/wiki/Deflate) algorithm.
 DEFLATE is supported by both ZIP and GZIP compression utilities.

 #### Security

-Files contianing personal health information SHOULD be signed with a password.
+Files contianing patient health information SHOULD be signed with a password.

 ### Platform Storage